torczuk/sicp/README.md

-# Structure and Intepretation of Computer Programs 2nd edition
+# Structure and Intepretation of Computer Programs

-Random solutions of excercises
+Random solutions of excercises of SaIoCP 2nd edition